Levinders/New-Tariff-Impact-Analyzer-for-Amazon-Sellers-2025-/README.md

 While formatting and arranging the charts, the tariff output indicators got max error.
 ![Error Spreadsheet](images/spreadsheet%20error.png)

-Traced and recreacted the logic and formulas for each tariff indicators (Pre-Tariff, Tariff Hit, Raise Price, Raise Price + Less Ads)
+What i did was to recreate the logic and formulas for each tariff indicators (Pre-Tariff, Tariff Hit, Raise Price, Raise Price + Less Ads)
 ![Error Spreadsheet](images/formula%20spreadsheet.png)

 # Conclusion